 May that protect the preceptor, may the preceptor be protected.

-Note: ritam and satyam are two concepts of vedic wisdom.
+Note: Ritam and satyam are two concepts of vedic wisdom.
 Ritam is truth, satyam is ultimate truth.
-For example, if there is a flowing river, the existence of the river is satyam, the flow is ritam, they both compliment each other.
-Example: Husband & Wife relationship can sever, but it is husband and wife, thus ritam; mother and child cannot sever/separate, thus satyam.
+The difference is logical versus factual, for example, logically the sun never “sets”, factually there are 12 hours of night without sunlight.
+Another example, if there is a flowing river, the existence of the river is satyam, the flow is ritam, they both compliment each other.
+Example: Husband & Wife relationship can sever, but it is husband and wife, thus ritam; mother and child cannot sever/separate, thus satyam

 वाङ् speech मे me mine मनसि in mind प्रतिष्ठिता established, valued, prozed मनो mind वाचि speech आविराविर्म = let my consciousness grow मे आविः आविः एधि increasingly evident आविस् (आविः) evidently, apparent, manfest आविस् evidently, apparent, manfest म् particle of thought वेदस्य of the veda म आणीस्थः pinnacle, main point, linchpin श्रुतम् heard, listen मे me my मा not प्रहासीः leave, assume अनेन by this अधीत studied अधीतेन by what was studied अहोरात्रान् by days or nights सन्दधामि join, hold ऋतम् divine law वदिष्यामि I speak, proclaim सत्यम् truth तत् that वच् speech वक्तारम् speaker अव् to protect, to move अवतु may that move, be अवतु to protect, to move माम् me वक्तारम् speech, speaker